Glienicker Brücke

 Fresh fish on the plate

-Regional culinary delight is highly valued in the Oder-Spree lake district.
-In a cozy atmosphere, regional dishes made with the finest seasonal ingredients can be enjoyed - best with a view of the lake!
-The versatile fish dishes made with freshly caught fish from the more than 300 lakes and rivers are particularly recommended.
+Regional enjoyment is written large in the Oder-Spree lake district.
+In a cozy atmosphere, regional dishes with the best seasonal ingredients can be enjoyed - best with a lake view!
+Especially recommended are the versatile fish dishes with freshly caught fish from the more than 300 lakes and rivers.

 » read more